 While bringing gifts with you to the reception has been common practice for decades, the rise in online registries has caused the trend to shift.
-Instead of browsing a department store searching for the perfect gift or choosing between items on the couple's registry, guests are taking to the web to place online orders that are shipped directly to the couple's doorstep — and instantly marked as "completed" on the registry listing.
-Sure, it means the bride and groom have to ask whether or not they can open and use their gifts before saying "I do," but it saves guests the hassle of having to transport the gifts, as well as saving the couple (or more often, the couple's family members) the hassle of rounding up the gifts and getting them home at the end of the night.
+Instead of browsing a department store or choosing between items on the couple's registry, guests are taking to the web to place online orders that are shipped directly to the couple's doorstep—and instantly marked as "completed" on the registry listing.
+Sure, it means the bride and groom have to ask whether or not they can open and use their gifts before saying "I do," but it saves guests the hassle of having to transport the gifts.
+It also saves the couple (or more often, the couple's family members) the hassle of rounding up the gifts and getting them home at the end of the night.

 Sending gifts directly to the couple is even more common for destination weddings.
 After all, who wants to take up valuable carry-on space with a delicately-wrapped decanter or a boxed frame?
 (And how will the bride and groom get it home?)